 Overview of Female Sexual Dysfunction

 Historically, psychiatrists and sex therapists have diagnosed and treated these disorders, perhaps, in many cases, according to limited perspectives maintained by psychiatric literature.
 Urologists and gynecologists now treat female sexual problems that result from medical conditions causing diminished pelvic and vaginal blood flow and nerve damage.

-Incidence and Prevalence
+Incidence and Prevalence of FSD

 The absence of dependable empirical data combined with varying definitions about sexual dysfunction, and even normal sexual practices, prevents a clear understanding of the prevalence of women's sexual problems.
 While some studies document a prevalence of sexual dysfunction among non-Caucasian women and women of lower socioeconomic status, opponents of these studies point to a lack of diversity in these test populations.

-A survey conducted by the American Medical Association in 1999 indicates that sexual dysfunction affects approximately 43% of women in the United States.
+A survey conducted by the American Medical Association in 1999 indicates that sexual dysfunction affects approximately 43 percent of women in the United States.
 Age may not be a significant factor, as women under 20 and over 50 experience problems with arousal, orgasm, and satisfaction.
 However, there is evidence that the majority of female sexual dysfunction happens after menopause, when hormone production drops and vascular conditions are more common.

 The clinical definition of the female sexual response cycle consists of four stages of arousal, marked by physiological and psychological changes.
 The first stage is excitement, which can be triggered by psychological or physical stimulation, and is marked by emotional changes, and increased heart rate, respiration, and vaginal swelling and lubrication due to increased blood flow.

 A normal or healthy response cycle may be as poorly defined as a dysfunctional one.
 How women experience these stages varies; for example, some progress from excitement to orgasm rapidly, and others alternate between plateau and orgasm several times before reaching resolution.